Cannabis in the United States: Federal

 In February 2019, three researchers used MedMen as a case study to illustrate their concerns with marijuana companies' marketing practices.
 The authors criticized MedMen's use of health claims without health warnings and their appeals to youth.
 They called for federal regulators to investigate the marketing practices of MedMen and other US-based marijuana companies.

 In June 2021, Supreme Court justice Clarence Thomas stated that "A prohibition on interstate use or cultivation of marijuana may no longer be necessary or proper to support the federal government's piecemeal approach," criticizing "[t]he federal government's ... half-in, half-out regime that simultaneously tolerates and forbids local use of marijuana."

 In 2022, President Joe Biden released a budget proposal that did not extend protections for states violating federal laws around marijuana.
 It also did not give the District of Columbia permission to legalize, which drew mild surprise among political observers given the Democratic Party's support of D.C. autonomy.

 In July 2022, Cannabis Administration and Opportunity Act "CAOA" (see Text of S.4591)' was introduced by Senators Cory Booker (D-NJ), Chuck Schumer) (D-NY), and Ron Wyden (D-OR) with the aim of decriminalizing cannabis on the federal level and officially acknowledging states' own marijuana laws.
 Even though the bill includes both Democratic and Republican priorities, it appears unlikely to pass.

+While marijuana has been decriminalized throughout many states in the US, it remains a Schedule I drug as of October 2024.
+However, on January 12, 2024, the FDA announced its recommendation that marijuana be moved to a Schedule III drug, which is a much less strictly-regulated category and would acknowledge its potential for medical use.
+If marijuana is rescheduled according to these recommendations, it would no longer be placed alongside drugs such as heroin and, instead, be placed alongside drugs such as ketamine.

+This process is very lengthy, and first required a two month period for public comment, from May 21 to July 22.
+There were nearly 43,000 comments in total, about 69% of whom stated the government should instead decriminalize marijuana entirely, with 23% supporting the move and 8% wanting marijuana to remain a schedule I drug.
+Since then, a public hearing has been scheduled for December 2, and reclassification will not occur until after then.